Why Intelligence (IQ) is Important in the Workplace

 But employment aptitude tests also measure some areas not traditionally considered part of "intelligence" or "IQ," such as attention to detail and communications skills.
 These are important job-related abilities for a whole host of jobs, but are not usually considered to be core to how psychologists measure intelligence.
 Both IQ tests and employment cognitive aptitude tests do have the benefit of producing consistent results each time you take the test in adulthood.
 In other words, the results are reliable and consistent.

 It's obvious why the abilities measured by these tests are useful when evaluating potential job applicants, because they provide an indication of how well a new employee will pick up training and excel in just about any role.
 In fact, cognitive aptitude tests are significantly better at predicting job performance than some other common hiring criteria.
-For example, aptitude tests are twice as predictive as job interviews, three times as predictive as experience, and four times as predictive as education level.
+For example, aptitude tests are 1.6x as predictive as unstructured job interviews and four times as predictive as job experience.

 Employers interested in testing for generalized intelligence often administer the Criteria Cognitive Aptitude Test (CCAT), which assesses the major components of cognitive ability, or intelligence.
 The CCAT is best suited for testing mid to higher level positions that require a college degree because they help to find employees who are mentally agile, quick learners, and problem solvers.